The call was illegal. The lawsuit is free. The choice is yours.

 Calling at illegal hours

 Collectors may not contact you before 8:00 AM or after 9:00 PM your local time.
-A single call outside these hours is a federal violation.
+One call outside these hours is a federal violation.

 FDCPA § 805(a)(1)